LiterallyKG3/LED-Strips-Mind-Control/README.md

 </p>

 <h2 align="center">
-    Turns any generic IR-controlled LED Strip into ambient lighting syncing with the monitor's average color every <ins>~100 milliseconds</ins> using a Microcontroller and an IR Transmitter module.
+    Turns any generic IR-controlled LED Strip into ambient lighting syncing with the monitor's average color every <ins>~100 milliseconds</ins> using a Microcontroller and an IR Transmitter module
 </h2>